Unity-Technologies/arfoundation-samples/README.md

 This sample demonstrates image tracking.
 Image tracking is supported on ARCore and ARKit.
 To enable image tracking, you must first create an `XRReferenceImageLibrary`.
 This is the set of images to look for in the environment.
 [Click here](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.0/manual/image-tracking.html) for instructions on creating one.

+You can also add images to the reference image library at runtime.
+This sample includes a button that adds the images `one.png` and `two.png` to the reference image library.
+See the script `DynamicLibrary.cs` for example code.

 At runtime, ARFoundation will generate an `ARTrackedImage` for each detected reference image.
 This sample uses the [`TrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/TrackedImageInfoManager.cs) script to overlay the original image on top of the detected image, along with some meta data.

 Run the sample on an ARCore or ARKit-capable device and point your device at one of the images in [`Assets/Scenes/ImageTracking/Images`](https://github.com/Unity-Technologies/arfoundation-samples/tree/master/Assets/Scenes/ImageTracking/Images).
 They can be displayed on a computer monitor; they do not need to be printed out.